facebookincubator/velox/velox/docs/functions/spark/decimal.rst

 =================

 The result precision and scale computation of arithmetic operators contains two stages.
-First stage computes precision and scale using formulas based on the SQL standard, and Hive when allow-precision-loss is true.
+First stage computes precision and scale using formulas based on the SQL standard and Hive when allow-precision-loss is true.
 The result may exceed maximum allowed precision of 38.

 Second stage caps precision at 38 and either reduces the scale or not depending on allow-precision-loss flag.